k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

        ![prod population](images/lu_population_prod_version.png)

     2. Production table population, which runs when the TDM_SOURCE_PRODUCT_VERSION Global is DEV.
-This population selects the PAYMENT_METHOD from the source and populates in in the LU table.
+This population selects the PAYMENT_METHOD from the source and populates it in the LU table.
 The first stages of the flow check the TDM_SOURCE_PRODUCT_VERSION and run the next stages only if the TDM_SOURCE_PRODUCT_VERSION Global is DEV:

        ![prod population](images/lu_population_dev_version.png)